-- Puppet Shows: Benji Takes a Dive at Marineland has these, with Benji and some human stars interacting and being "interviewed" by puppet characters at various times.
+- Puppet Shows: Benji Takes a Dive at Marineland has these, with Benji and some of the human stars interacting with and being "interviewed" by puppet characters at various times.

-- Reaction Shot: Plenty, because the stories are mostly shown rather than told and the main character is a dog, emotion is usually shown through Benji's facial expression and reaction to events, greatly helped by the fact that both Higgins and Benjean arguably have the biggest, brownest, most expressive/emotive eyes of any canine actors.
+- Reaction Shot: Plenty, because the stories are mostly shown rather than told and the main character is a dog, emotion is usually shown through Benji's facial expression and reaction to events.

-- Reincarnation: In Oh Heavenly Dog private detective Benjamin Browning is murdered and reincarnated as a stray dog, in order to earn his place in the afterlife he then has to solve the mystery of his own murder.
+- Reincarnation: In Oh Heavenly Dog private detective Benjamin Browning is murdered and reincarnated as a stray dog and then has to solve the mystery of his own murder.

 - Ridiculously Cute Critter: The cougar cubs in Benji the Hunted are just adorable, especially the mischievous one. .

-- Savage Wolves: The lone wolf in Benji The Hunted that acts as the main antagonist for the film, at first only going after Benji, but eventually switching his focus solely onto the helpless cubs.
+- Savage Wolves: The lone wolf in Benji The Hunted that acts as the main antagonist for the film.

 - Super-Persistent Predator: After their initial encounter the wolf seems to become oddly obsessed with stalking and trying to attack Benji.